Trekking in Nepal during February

 Trekking in Nepal in February

 February is one of the coldest months in Nepal, even though it is the end of winter.
-The Arabian Sea or The Hindu Kush’s Westerly disturbance region can bring in the rain in the low to middle hills and snowfall in the higher altitude areas.
+The Arabian Sea or The Hindu Kush’s Westerly disturbance region can bring rain in the low to middle hills and snowfall in the higher altitude areas.
 Interestingly it snows more in February than in December and January.
-Most people do not come to trek in Nepal during this month, thinking it will be super cold, and most of the country will be blanketed in snow.
-It is better to do treks in the lower elevations such as the Ghorepani trek, Everest Treks to Namche or Tengboche or up to Pangboche or Short treks around Pokhara and Kathmandu.
-If possible, try to avoid Annapurna Base camp trek, as part of the trail becomes avalanche prone.
-However, you can prevent the dangers if you start early in the morning while fresh snow is still frozen rather than when the sun begins to melt the snow/ice, and gravity causes an avalanche.
-Avoid doing Annapurna Circuit, Tilicho Lake, Manaslu Circuit treks as the passes can be covered by snow, and the trail can be icy.
+Most people do not come to trek in Nepal this month, thinking it will be super cold and most of the country will be blanketed in snow.
+It is better to do treks in the lower elevations such as the Ghorepani trek, Everest Treks to Namche, Tengboche, Pangboche, or Short treks near Pokhara and Kathmandu.
+If possible, avoid the Annapurna Base camp trek as part of the trail becomes avalanche prone.
+However, you can prevent the dangers if you start early in the morning while fresh snow is still frozen rather than when the sun begins to melt the snow/ice and gravity causes an avalanche.
+Also, avoid doing Annapurna Circuit, Tilicho Lake, and Manaslu Circuit treks, as the passes can be covered by snow, and the trail can be icy.
 Having said this, Europe and North America would be much colder than Nepal during February.

-It always pays to invest in right equipment such as a suitable down jacket, sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, perhaps even walking crampons just to name a few essential gears to invest in.
+It always pays to invest in the right equipment such as a suitable down jacket, sleeping bag, a couple of layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, and perhaps even walking crampons, to name a few essential gears to invest in.
 It is always better to have more than less.

 It is good to dress up in layers that you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.